UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 Free radical theory

-Oxygen seems to be vital for us humans, but at the same time it can play a cruel joke, causing cell “oxidation” (oxidative stress).
-Imagine a normal stable oxygen molecule (in the picture - on the left).
-She happily lives and is well, together with her paired electrons revolving around her atom.
-And suddenly, something terrible happens (for example, intense solar radiation) - one of the paired electrons "flies out".
-Everything, the collapse of the system - a normal oxygen molecule turned into a free radical and entered the warpath (in the picture - on the right).
+Oxygen seems to be vital for us humans, but at the same time it can play a cruel joke, causing “oxidation” of cells (oxidative stress).
+Let's imagine a normal stable oxygen molecule (in the picture on the left).
+She happily lives and thrives, together with her paired electrons, revolving around her atom.
+And suddenly, something terrible happens (for example, intense solar irradiation) - one of the paired electrons “flies out”.
+That's it, the system collapses - a normal oxygen molecule turned into a free radical and entered the warpath (in the picture on the right).

 What does it mean?
-But simply that she will not calm down until she returns the lost electron.
+It’s simply that she won’t calm down until she gets the lost electron back.
 Where will she find him?
-Of course, at the neighboring molecule, and the first one that came under a hot hand.
-Having stolen an electron from a neighbor, the oxygen molecule stabilizes again.
+Of course, from a neighboring molecule, and the first one to fall under the hot hand.
+Having stolen an electron from its neighbor, the oxygen molecule stabilizes again.
 But now the neighbor is outraged!
-She also does not want to walk around without a paired electron, so she also steps on the slippery slope of theft.
+She also doesn’t want to walk around without a paired electron, so she also steps onto the slippery slope of theft.
 And off we go.

-In general, free radicals are formed in our body constantly, as a result of many ongoing chemical processes.
-Fortunately, the body is equipped with an antioxidant defense mechanism, ie. controls the process of cell damage as a result of oxidation.
-An antioxidant is a generous and generous molecule, it has an "extra" electron and is ready to give it to the "damaged molecule" free of charge, if only it would calm down and not rob the neighbors.
+In general, free radicals are constantly formed in our body, as a result of many chemical processes occurring.
+Fortunately, the body is equipped with an antioxidant defense mechanism, i.e. controls the process of cell damage due to oxidation.
+An antioxidant is a generous and magnanimous molecule; it has an “extra” electron and is ready to give it to the “damaged molecule” free of charge, if only it calms down and does not steal from its neighbors.

-The problem is that this natural antioxidant defense weakens with age.
-There are more and more free radicals, and there are not enough antioxidant donors for everyone.
-And we are still adding fuel to the fire - with our rash actions we bring this system to even earlier wear, constantly testing it for strength.
+The only problem is that this natural antioxidant protection weakens with age.
+There are more and more free radicals, but there are not enough antioxidant donors for everyone.
+And we add fuel to the fire - with our rash actions we lead this system to even earlier wear, constantly testing its strength.

-Free radicals strike the first blow, of course, on the skin, provoking the appearance of wrinkles, signs of inflammation, etc. In the skin, collagen, the protein that gives skin firmness and elasticity, suffers the most from free radicals.
-Collagen molecules are soldered into bundles, lose elasticity and become stiff, which is manifested by signs of skin aging.
-Reasons triggering the mechanism harmful effects free radicals in the skin are different, but the most insidious is the effect on the skin of ultraviolet radiation.
-The sun's rays stimulate the formation of free radicals and the production of proteins-enzymes that destroy fats.
-So, beauties, the first logical conclusion is that it is easier to prevent damage than to treat their consequences.
+Free radicals strike the first blow, of course, on the skin, causing the appearance of wrinkles, signs of inflammation, etc. In the skin, collagen, a protein that gives the skin firmness and elasticity, is most affected by free radicals.
+Collagen molecules become fused into bundles, lose their elasticity and become stiff, which manifests itself as signs of skin aging.
+Reasons that trigger the mechanism harmful effects free radicals in the skin are different, but the most insidious is the effect of ultraviolet radiation on the skin.
+Sun rays stimulate the formation of free radicals and the production of enzyme proteins that destroy fats.
+So, beauties, the first logical conclusion is that it is easier to prevent damage than to treat its consequences.

-Ultraviolet rays are divided into three categories (by wavelength).
-Shortwave C rays (C-ultraviolet or UVC) are the most dangerous for humans, but they are completely blocked by the ozone layer.
+Ultraviolet rays are divided into three categories (based on wavelength).
+Short-wave C rays (C-ultraviolet or UVC) are the most dangerous to humans, but they are completely blocked by the ozone layer.
 Unless you're right under the ozone hole...

-Next come the rays of the middle range - B-ultraviolet (or UVB).
-They reach the ground, and also reach the epidermis and are responsible for the production of melanin in the skin.
-As a result, the skin acquires a tan, which is only an attempt by the skin to protect itself.
-It is the "overdose" of UVB radiation that leads to skin burns.
+Next come the mid-range rays - ultraviolet B (or UVB).
+They reach the ground and also reach the epidermis and are responsible for the production of melanin in the skin.
+As a result, the skin becomes tanned, which is only an attempt by the skin to protect itself.
+It is an “overdose” of UVB radiation that leads to skin burns.

-But the long-wavelength range of A-ultraviolet (or UVA) makes these rays "all-terrain vehicles."
+But the long-wavelength range of ultraviolet A (or UVA) makes these rays “all-terrain”.
 They make up 95% of all ultraviolet radiation reaching the Earth.
 They penetrate clouds, glass and of course the epidermis.
-Moreover, they reach the dermis, where they contribute to the formation of free radicals that trigger the chain reactions mentioned above.
-Their cunning is that they do their dirty work painlessly.
-The consequences are visible later - in pigmentation disorders, loss of elasticity, dryness, wrinkles, sun allergies and even skin cancer (melanoma).
+Moreover, they reach the dermis, where they contribute to the formation of free radicals, which trigger the chain reactions mentioned above.
+Their cunning lies in the fact that they do their dirty work painlessly.
+The consequences are visible later - in pigmentation disorders, loss of elasticity, dryness, the appearance of wrinkles, sun allergies and even skin cancer (melanoma).

 What is SPF?

-Now we can move on to the concept of SPF - sun protective factor or sun protection factor.
-In fact, this is a numerical index from 4 to 100, which helps determine how long you can stay in the sun without fear of getting burned.
-There is such a thing - the minimum erythemal dose (MED).
-This is the period of time required for redness (erythema) to develop on the skin.
-The average dose is equal to 15 minutes of exposure to the sun.
+Now you can move on to the concept of SPF - sun protective factor or sun protection factor.
+In fact, it is a numerical index from 4 to 100 that helps determine how long you can stay in the sun without fear of getting burned.
+There is such a concept - the minimum erythemal dose (MED).
+This is the period of time required for the skin to develop redness (erythema).
+The average dose is 15 minutes of exposure to open sun.

-So, the SPF numbers just show us how many times we can increase our erythema zone, i.e. the time during which we can stay in the bright sun without fear of a burn, using this tool.
-For example, by applying a product with an index of 15, we can stay in the sun fifteen times longer, i.e. approximately 225 minutes.
+So, the SPF numbers just show us how many times we can increase our erythema zone, i.e. the time during which we can stay in the bright sun without fear of burns using this product.
+For example, by applying a product with index 15, we can stay in the sun fifteen times longer, i.e. approximately 225 minutes.

 The SPF index depends on the mixture and concentration of special ingredients - UV filters.
 They are physical (reflective) and chemical (light-absorbing).